Clinical relevance of secreted proteins in a large patient cohort

 Source:vignettes/bulkCohort.Rmd

-For this demonstration, we employ an immunotherapy cohort of pancreatic cancer patients.
-Using the SecAct framework, we will identify secreted proteins associated with clinical outcomes.
+For this demonstration, we use an immunotherapy cohort of patients with pancreatic cancer.
+Using the SecAct framework, we identify secreted proteins whose activity levels are associated with clinical outcomes.

 Prepare expression data